-Examples of There vs Their
+Examples of There vs. Their

-- She was envious of their expensive shoes.
+- She envied their expensive shoes.

 - I don't want to go there because it's too cold.